richardclose/tabula/README.md

 are the headers, and the contiguous range of non-blank rows (of the same width as the headers) are the rows.

+There is limited support for addresses in CSV files.
+Addresses must be in "A1" format, and if multiple ranges are addressed, they must be accessed in reverse order of row number.

 ## Examples

 The following examples assume test files with appropriate contents.